TeamHarTex/HarTex/book/usage_docs/src/api-docs/nightly-feat/index.md

 This feature adds experimental localization facilities, such as timezones for time representation and languages for the messages and other things.

-This feature has not been implemented yet, but is unstable and is subject to change for when it is eventually implemented into the bot.
+This feature is a work in progress, unstable and subject to change.